spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

     }
     ```

-1. In the file you added the `InitPlayerState` function definition, add the following includes:
+1. In the file(s) you added the `InitPlayerState` function definition, add the following includes:

     ``` cpp
     #include "SpatialNetDriver.h"